espocrm/documentation/docs/development/di.md

 ## Injectable factory

 The Injectable Factory is a core class that creates objects resolving and injecting needed dependencies.
-Contollers, Entry Points, Hooks etc. all are created by the Injectable Factory (automatically by the framework).
+Controllers, Entry Points, Hooks etc. all are created by the Injectable Factory (automatically by the framework).

 The Injectable Factory is available as a service in the Container.
 That means that *injectableFactory* can be required as a dependency to be used directly.